Note: LogSim is not to be confused with the British company Logistics Simulation Ltd., or with a log-making simulation program from HALCO Software.

 External Agents correspond to the Events of BPMN, originating from other parts of the process environment, called Pools in BPMN.

 These workorders are first dumped into the first waiting line, SWIFT-payment arrival in this case.
-Waiting lines are interesting, and very important modelling constructs that are completely overlooked in BPMN.
+Waiting lines are interesting, and very important modelling constructs that are ominously absent in BPMN.
 They represent the stochastic robustness of modelling in LogSim: it is precisely the stochastic aspect of reality that many modelling techniques fail to address properly, and which LogSim handles well.
 Waiting lines do the trick.

 BPMN explicitly chose to model only processes, and view waiting lines (or queues) as data structures.
 This is why there is no explicit way to model waiting lines in BPMN.
 The only way to “simulate” them is to create a specific Pool to dump the workorders in, and processes that add to and take from the Pool.

 For the simulation facilities in LogSim waiting lines are very useful because they will gather any statistics you deem interesting, which helps a lot in determining the optimal process configuration.

 In the Waiting Line shown here, there are no workorders waiting, but since we have done a few runs many workorders have passed through the waiting line.
 Click on the bar chart button and you will see a histogram of the period workorders have been waiting inside the waiting line.
 We can also see that 168 workorders have gone through this waiting line:

 This information can be useful in determining whether your business process is optimal or not.